Fixing Unnecessary Missingness in Democracy Scores in `{peacesciencer}`

 #> <dbl>

-Over 8% of the Polity data are missing in the CoW state system.
-Here would be the observations affected, starting with the states that don’t appear at all in the Polity data.
+That’s not an ideal amount of missingness.
+Here would be the observations affected, starting with the states that don’t appear at all in the Polity data for this temporal domain.

 # library(kableExtra)